 You cannot “opt-out” of this by saying you don’t want bread.
 You must pay this tax.
 Think of it as part of the tip you pay at a restaurant in Milan.

-You may also notice that most restaurants have lunch hours and dinner hours.
+You may also notice that most restaurants in Milan have lunch hours and dinner hours.
 It is quite hard to find a sit-down meal between 3pm and 7pm, so plan accordingly.

 Best Places to Eat in Milan Italy